In the Musiah piano lessons app, 'Pure' mode is pure lessons with no story or animations. This is the default mode for each new student profile.

 While some adults may prefer pure mode, many adults as well as children enjoy story mode as it operates on a number of levels.

-Also, from a tuition stand-point, story mode has some extra functionality and depth that pure mode does not.
+Also, from a teaching perspective, story mode has some extra functionality and depth of flearning that pure mode does not.